Every Nautilus venue or data-provider integration is an adapter - a

 Cortana MK2 has:

 Net new code is glue + factory + config + tests.
-The hard parts are already written.
+The hard parts are

 Anti-patterns to avoid